Abandoned Mine Land Economic Revitalization (AMLER) Program

 Guidance on Project Eligibility

-View the Guidance for Project Eligibility Under the Abandoned Mine Land Economic Revitalization Program for FY 2021.
-This document provides an overview of AMLER and eligibility requirements for AMLER projects.
-It also includes information regarding real property and reporting requirements that apply to AMLER projects from all fiscal years.
+For projects receiving AMLER funds for FY 2024, view the Guidance for Project Eligibility Under the Abandoned Mine Land Economic Revitalization Program for FY 2024.
+This document provides an overview of AMLER and eligibility requirements for AMLER projects funded exclusively by the FY 2024 AMLER program.

 Submission of Project Applications